JavierBaltar/chaos-engineering-getting-started/README.md

 - Teams have limited time and resources.

-Unnecessary damage.
-The major concern with chaos testing is the potential for unnecessary damage.
-Chaos engineering can lead to a real-world loss that exceeds the allowances of justifiable testing.
-To limit the cost of uncovering application vulnerabilities, organizations should to avoid tests that overrun the designated blast radius.
-The goal is to control the blast radius so you can pinpoint the cause of failure without unnecessarily introducing new points of failure.
+- Generates controversy and becomes political at management level due to the idea of potential unnecessary damage.
+In order to limit this, teams should avoid experiments that overrun the designated blast radius.
+The goal is narrowing down the cause of failure without unnecessarily introducing new points of failure.

-Lack of observability.
-Establishing that control can be easier said than done.
-Lack of end-to-end observability and monitoring into all systems a blast radius might affect is a common problem.
-Without comprehensive observability, it can be difficult to understand critical dependencies vs non-critical dependencies, or to have adequate context to understand the true business impact of a failure or degradation in order to prioritize fixes.
-Lack of visibility can also make it difficult for teams to determine the exact root cause of an issue, which can complicate remediation plans.
+- Lack of monitoring and observability.
+Without comprehensive observability, it is difficult to understand the starting system state and the business impact of injected failures.
+Lack of visibility makes challenging for teams to determine the root cause of an issue which complicates fixing and remediation.

 ## **Tools**